AirSuite/laravel-queue-rackspace-cloud/README.md

 		'endpoint' => env('RACKSPACECLOUD_ENDPOINT', 'US'), // US or UK
 		'username' => env('RACKSPACECLOUD_USERNAME', 'guest'), // Some Rackspace Cloud username
 		'apiKey' => env('RACKSPACECLOUD_APIKEY', '1234'), // Some Rackspace Cloud api
-		'region' => env('RACKSPACECLOUD_REGION', 'DFW'), // The region the queue is setup 'urlType'  => env('RACKSPACECLOUD_URLTYPE', 'internalURL'), /// Optional, defaults to internalURL ],
+		'region' => env('RACKSPACECLOUD_REGION', 'ORD'), // The region the queue is setup 'urlType'  => env('RACKSPACECLOUD_URLTYPE', 'internalURL'), // Optional, defaults to internalURL ],

 And add these properties to `.env` with proper values: